 ~Rick and Jamie Harris

 The world can be unbelievably dark.
 I did not know much about sex trafficking where so many are abused day by day.
 When I learned about it, I can remember thinking the human trafficking crisis is so devastating; the pictures and statistics are staggering and confirm the craziness and darkness of this world.
-I began to grow in awareness by attending seminars and volunteering with organizations that are committed to fighting for the freedom and restoration of those who have been sexually exploited.
+I began to grow in awareness by attending seminars and volunteering with organizations that are pursuing freedom and restoration of those who have been sexually exploited.

 True freedom and transformation comes from Christ, and my desire has always been to ensure that whatever organization I had the opportunity to partner with in anti-trafficking efforts would be rooted in Christ.
 About two years ago, there was a request for a couple to lead Bible study at The Samaritan Women and my wife and I were ecstatic about the opportunity.
 We knew this would be an opportunity to share our love for Christ, study His Word with the women of TSW, and be a part of God’s transformation process.